Website Terms to Know

-A website provides a primary hub for shoppers to learn about businesses and take next steps such as booking an appointment or making a purchase.
-Improved platforms and tools have simplified site creation and management in recent years; however, technical terms can still be confusing to understand (and especially explain to other members of your team.)
-This guide aims to demystify the jargon and empower you to have more insightful conversations regarding your business’s website.
+A website provides a primary hub for shoppers to learn about your business and take next steps such as completing a purchase or submitting a lead form.
+Site platforms have simplified site creation and management in recent years though technical terms can still be confusing to understand or communicate to others.

 Domain